 What are the benefits of market research?
 There are plenty.

-The advantages of conducting marketing research center around 3 key areas:
+Put simply, the advantages of conducting marketing research center around 3 key areas:

 - Strategic benefits